In 1897 a small group of Cuban refugees got together in New York City to see how they could raise some money to fight the Spanish.

 The first issue by Tower Mint was in proof like condition, the Commonwealth Mint pieces are in highest grade of Proof condition.

-We sell nothing as an investment, but I would not be surprised if, that when some get to the States, that their prices will be substantially above what we are asking you for them.
+We sell nothing as an investment, but we would not be surprised if, that when some get to the States, that their prices will be substantially above what we are asking you for them.
 The dies are in a museum and none can ever be struck again.
 Each coin comes in a protective capsule, the silver and gold pieces come with a numbered certificate of authenticity.